 Being a Black woman in this world means being your biggest advocate, no matter who is standing beside you or not.
 There is something about a Black woman and her power of manifestation that can’t be taught, only felt.
-It’s something that’s been passed down from our ancestors, from generation to generation and something that is always within us.
+It’s something that’s been passed down from our ancestors, from generation to generation, and something that is always within us.
 Some call it Black Girl Magic, but some haven’t been able to define the unique gifts we possess.

-Working with the energy in your life is imminent in creating the life you desire.
+Working with the energy in your life is essential in creating the life you desire.
 Mantras, affirmations, and daily testaments have been proven to work in aiding manifestations for centuries, and are powerful ways of co-creating your reality.

 Having a money mantra you can repeat to yourself daily that resonates with your unique perspective and financial goals can help you meet your desires with ease and confidence.
 Each sign of the zodiac has a unique relationship to its finances and some keywords can positively impact you on your financial journey.
 Remember that a key component to manifesting is putting in the work and backing your intentions with action.